 To open an FD in any Post Office, you will have to submit the following documents along with the application form:

-2 passport size photographs
+2 passport-size photographs

-Like in the case of bank fixed deposits, your Post Office FD will also fall under the purview of tax deduction at source.
-TDS on Post Office FD will be deducted on the interest you earn from your Post Office fixed deposit if the total annual interest earned during the financial year exceeds ₹40,000 (or ₹50,000 if you are a senior citizen).
+Like other fixed deposits, your Post Office FD will also fall under the purview of tax deduction at source.
+TDS on Post Office FD will be deducted from the interest you earn.

 10% for resident Indian depositors